go-gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 The main way to customize Gitea is by using the `custom` folder.
 This is the central place to override and configure features.

-If you installed Gitea from binary, you can find the `custom` folder next to the binary.
+If you install Gitea from binary, after the installation process ends, you can find the `custom` folder next to the binary.
-You should already find it, with a `conf` folder inside, where Gitea stores all the configuration settings provided through the installation steps.
+Gitea will create the folder for you and prepopulate it with a `conf` folder inside, where Gitea stores all the configuration settings provided through the installation steps ([give a look here](https://docs.gitea.io/en-us/config-cheat-sheet/) for a complete list.

 ## Customizing /robots.txt